The health risks caused by asbestos

 Asbestosis

-Description: Asbestosis is a chronic lung disease resulting from prolonged exposure to asbestos fibres.
-It typically manifests 20-30 years after exposure.
+Asbestosis is a chronic lung disease caused by prolonged exposure to asbestos fibers.
+It typically develops 20-30 years after exposure.

 Lung Cancer